-The company has an Executive Share Option Plan for eligible senior managers.
-Details of the Plan are set out in the remuneration report at pages 6 to 11 of the company's 2023 annual report.
+The company operates an Executive Share Option Plan and an Employee Incentive Plan for eligible senior managers.
+Details of the Plans are set out in the remuneration report at pages 8 to 13 of the company's 2024 annual report.
 The company does not have a policy on whether Plan participants are permitted to enter into transactions which limit the economic risk of participating in the Plan.
-The board considers that such a policy is inappropriate to the company's particular circumstances and having regard to the size of the company and the size of the Executive Share Option Plan.
+The board considers that such a policy is inappropriate to the company's particular circumstances and having regard to the size of the company and the size of the Plans.
 Also, the Corporations Act prohibits the company's key management personnel from entering into hedging arrangements in relation to unvested equity-based remuneration.